What This Means for Securities Accounts and Security Owners

 How the Discharge of Claims Works

-One of the most practical provisions here is the liability shield.
-If the registering entity transfers the security in good faith based on the registration and the information provided, it is discharged from all claims by the estate, creditors, heirs, or devisees of the deceased owner.
+One of the most practical rules here is the liability shield.
+If the institution transfers the security in good faith, it is free from all claims.

 A registering entity is discharged from all claims to a security by the estate, creditors, heirs or devisees of a deceased owner if it registers a transfer of the security in accordance with section 14-6307 and does so in good faith reliance on the registration.